rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The viability of any currency as a store of value over a given time frame is dependent on the stability of its price over that time frame.
-This is an issue that has plagued decentralised crypto currencies from the very beginning.
-The hope is that the currency will stabilise itself when it reaches a critical adoption level.
+This is an issue that has plagued decentralized cryptocurrencies from the very beginning.
+The hope is that the currency will stabilize itself when it reaches a critical adoption level.
 However, even currencies like the euro and US dollar don't remain stable without periodic interventions by their respective central banks.